Rudi Protrudi: The Fuzztones

-Other band members were Deb O'Nair on keyboards and vocals, Michael Jay on bass, Elan Portnoy on lead guitar and Ira Elliot (now with Nada Surf)(also in Bambi Kino) on drums.
-Their first studio LP Lysergic Emanations (1985) achieved gold record status.
+Originally the Fuzztones were Rudi on lead vocals and guitar, Deb O'Nair on keyboards and vocals, Randy Pratt on bass, and Michael Phillips on drums.
+In 1983 Elan Portnoy was added on lead and rhythm guitar, Randy was replaced by Michael Jay and Michael Phillips was replaced by Ira Elliot (now with Nada Surf and Bambi Kino).
+Their first studio LP, Lysergic Emanations, released in 1985, achieved gold record status.

-The band also released a live album with blues legend Screamin' Jay Hawkins in 1984.
+The band also released a live album with blues singer Screamin' Jay Hawkins in 1984.

-One year later the band toured for 3 months in the UK and Europe opening for The Damned, and introducing the 60's garage/ psych sound to a European audience.
+One year later the band toured for three months in the United Kingdom and Europe opening for The Damned, and introducing the 1960s garage/psych sound to a European audience.

 After the tour the band broke up, and in 1987 Rudi and new drummer Mike Czekaj moved to Los Angeles, where they reformed the Fuzztones.
 The additional band members were Jordan Tarlow on guitar, John Carlucci on bass and Jason Savall on organ.
-This line up toured Europe excessively between 1987 and 1990, and was the only band from the 80's Garage Revival to land a major label record deal (RCA/Beggars Banquet).
+This line-up toured Europe heavily between 1987 and 1990, and was the only band from the 1980s garage revival to land a major label record deal (RCA/Beggars Banquet).

-Their album, In Heat, was produced by the legendary Shel Talmy.
-A later line-up has recorded the third studio album called Braindrops (1991), followed by and Monster A Go-Go in 1992.
+Their album, In Heat, was produced by Shel Talmy.
+A later line-up (with Phil Arriagada on second guitar and Chris Harlock on bass) recorded the third studio album, Braindrops, in 1991, followed by Monster A Go-Go in 1992, recorded with Jake Cavaliere on organ.

-A live album, Lysergic Ejaculations, was released after their break up in 1992.
+A live album, Lysergic Ejaculations, was released after their breakup in 1992.
 Rudi wrote or co-wrote the majority of the original material recorded by the Fuzztones.